rocky-linux/documentation/docs/books/incus_server/04-firewall.md

   rich rules:
 ```

 You want to allow SSH from our trusted network.
-We will use the source IPs here, and the built-in "trusted" zone.
+To do this, allow the source IPs using the built-in "trusted" zone.
 The target for this zone is already "ACCEPT" by default.

 ```bash
 firewall-cmd --zone=trusted --add-source=192.168.1.0/24